PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/preregistration.md

 ### As.Predicted preregistration

 *	You can preregister your study in form of the As.Predicted preregistration with the OSF registry, however, this comes with OSF specific restrictions.
 On OSF preregistrations can be public or embargoed for up to four years.
 Embargoed registrations will be made public automatically when the embargo expires.
-As.predicted preregistrations can remain private, see [here](https://aspredicted.org/messages/private_forever.php) on why that is.
+As.Predicted preregistrations can remain private, see [here](https://aspredicted.org/messages/private_forever.php) on why that is.
-*	You can start an as.predicted preregistration by going [here](https://aspredicted.org/) and clicking on “create a new pre-registration”.
+*	You can start an As.Predicted preregistration by going [here](https://aspredicted.org/) and clicking on “create a new pre-registration”.
 You are then asked for your email address to create your account.

 ## Further Resources